 Carrie has been our treasured Parish Administrator since 1997.
 She came to St. A’s from WISE and Healthy Aging in Santa Monica where she was the manager of administrative services.
 Carrie holds a B.A. from UCLA.
 She is an avid cook, living in Santa Monica with her husband of 35 years, their two cats and two Harley-Davidson motorcycles.

-Active in the field of education for over twenty years, Cato’s career began as a high school English teacher before serving as a Peace Corps Volunteer in southern, Africa, Namibia – training teachers.
-He later worked for The Food and Agricultural Organization of The United Nations - Namibia - incorporating youth development principles into agricultural programming throughout sub-Saharan Africa, before returning to the U.S. and developing college readiness and pathway programs for charter schools in New York City.
+Active in the field of education for over twenty years, Cato’s career began as a high school English teacher before serving as a Peace Corps Volunteer training teachers in Namibia, in Southern Africa, Namibia.
+He later worked for The Food and Agricultural Organization of The United Nations in Namibia, incorporating youth development principles into agricultural programming throughout sub-Saharan Africa, before returning to the U.S. and developing college readiness and pathway programs for charter schools in New York City.

-Currently, as the program director of Operation Progress LA, his work strives to provide children and youth a quality education without having to leave their community, by providing services for in-school and out-of-school educators, children and youth, and their families to transform their systems and build more equitable learning opportunities from elementary school through college.
+Currently, as the program director of Operation Progress LA, his work strives to offer children and youth a quality education without having to leave their community, by providing services for in-school and out-of-school educators, children and youth, and their families to transform their systems and build more equitable learning opportunities from elementary school through college.

 Director of Music